The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Poor Richard’s

-Best for: Those looking for more than books
+- Best for: Those looking for more than books

-Address: 320–324 1/2 N. Tejon St., Colorado Springs
+- Address: 320–324 1/2 N. Tejon St., Colorado Springs

-If you happen to need the latest Colson Whitehead novel, a stuffed animal for your niece, a slice of buffalo chicken pizza, or a tall glass of vino, you’ve come to the right place.
+If you happen to need the latest Colson Whitehead novel, a stuffed animal for your niece, a slice of buffalo chicken pizza, and a tall glass of vino, you’ve come to the right place.
 This Springs staple can’t decide if it’s a bookstore, gift shop, pizzeria, or wine bar—and who are we to complain about the array of vices?

 The bookstore branch of this multifaceted business is the oldest in Poor Richard’s (and its biggest draw).
 Although it might sound like an unruly abundance of offerings, each genre is clearly labeled and immaculately organized.
 You won’t be tripping over stray stacks or fishing fantasy out of the thriller section here.
 Browse new and used titles, grab a glass of chardonnay from Rico’s (the in-house bar), and try not to blow $100.